Firmness: Varies (3 firmness options)

 The mattresses share a neutral foam feel with a little bit of bounce, and with three firmness settings to choose from, we think most sleepers will be able to find an option that works for them.
 The medium Spartan provides a nice balance of support and cushioning for back and stomach sleepers, but the layers are also gentle and soft enough to provide hip and shoulder relief for side sleepers.
 We recommend choosing a Spartan based on the sleeping position you find yourself in most.
 For example, strict side sleepers should not select the firm Spartan.
 For more information about sleeping positions and firmness level, read our Firmness Guide.

 The Spartan sleeps temperature neutral, so it won’t make you hotter.
 But it also doesn’t actively cool you as you sleep.
 Even though it has a hybrid construction for enhanced airflow, the top layers don’t disperse body heat as well as other foam types.
 The CopperGel Energex foam top layer and TitanFlex latex foam alternative may help draw excess heat away from the body, but the contour layer of the bed contains memory foam, which is known to trap heat.
+See our recommendations for the best mattress for hot sleepers.

-The Spartan mattress should be a good option for couples who share a bed.
+The Spartan mattress should be a good mattress for couples who share a bed.
 It performs fairly well when it comes to motion transfer, which is the amount of movement that transfers across the surface of the bed.
 Couples require motion isolation, so they aren’t easily disturbed by one another’s movements throughout the night.
 While the coil layer of the bed has some light bounce, the top comfort layers work together to deaden most movement.

 Edge support is most important for couples who sleep on a smaller mattress, like a full or queen, and need to use the full surface area of the bed.
 The Spartan has a quantum edge system, which includes thicker coils around the perimeter to promote edge support.
 This is a big plus for couples who want to be able to fall asleep near the edges of the mattress without feeling like they’re sliding off of it.